 “Simple, you are the only person I saw that did not look excited, the others all saw it as an option to relax, but I think we should be on high alert with all these freaks around us.”

 “Yeah, I don’t trust them.
-They seem to eager to help.
-It is un-natural.”
+They seem too eager to help.
+It is unnatural.”
 Kraker said as he looked over his shoulder to make sure he could not see any Denirogs.

-Kraker nodded as he looked back to the other all finding spots to sleep among the roots of the trees.
+Kraker nodded as he looked back to the others, all finding spots to sleep among the roots of the trees.

-“I’ll go first, we should make it look like we are sleeping, keeping eyes nearly closed, we want the Deni’s to feel as if we are not onto them.”
+“I’ll go first; we should make it look like we are sleeping, keeping eyes nearly closed; we want Deni’s to feel as if we are not onto them.”

-Kraker took the first watch with no issues, followed by Uop who ended falling asleep before the day arrived.
-During the morning Kraker found Uop and pulled his aside again.
+Kraker took the first watch with no issues, followed by Uop, who ended up falling asleep before the day arrived.
+During the morning, Kraker found Uop and pulled him aside again.